Don't be fooled by their red hue - when cooked, red lentils turn pale yellow. And unlike many other pulses, red lentils are very quick to cook.

 When added to baked goods, like these muffins, millet provides a crunchy texture and nutty taste.

-This hearty whole grain muesli is delicious when combined with plain or vanilla yogurt and fresh blueberries.
+This hearty whole grain muesli is delicious when combined with Greek yogur or kefir and fresh berries.

 Roasting cauliflower gives it a delicious nutty flavour and crispy texture.
 I add plenty of freshly ground black pepper to give the cauliflower extra spice.
 (If you don't like garlic feel free to omit it from the recipe.)

 I love coconut, so macaroons are a favourite of mine.
 This recipe yields unbelievably light macaroons that literally melt in your mouth.